kevindevofficial/Odin-landing-page/README.md

 Hello this is a assignment from the odin project in which contains a full webpage.

-Special thanks to the photographers in pexels.com for the awesome photographs in which were used for the project names are down below.
+Special thanks to the photographers in pexels.com for the awesome photographs in which were used for the project.

+Names are down below...

 Max Avans, Pixabay, Tetyana Kovyrina, Trace Hudson, and Wolfgang.